Did Justin Jefferson burn you last year? You might be tempted to go RB-or-bust to open this year’s draft, but that rigid plan could burn you again.

 All three rank as values in our ADP Market Index.

-Comparing potential target projections to draft position can be a great way to identify some of the best values at WR.
+Comparing potential target projections to draft position can be a good way to identify some of the best values at WR.

 The Case for Prioritizing WR Early in PPR